Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Readability is a function of the program, not so much the programming language.
 Liberal comments can make even Brainfuck programs quite readable.
 So readability is only a consideration for the compiler - but even there, the extensive documentation means that few people will actually read the compiler code.
 So readability isn't a principle for Stroscot.

- But cutting the time needed to understand code results in a shorter edit-test cycle so is often a win (the split is 5% New Code, 25% Modifying Existing Code, 70% Understanding Code from `here <https://web.archive.org/web/20060213015737/http://blogs.msdn.com/peterhal/archive/2006/01/04/509302.aspx>`__).
+But cutting the time needed to understand code results in a shorter edit-test cycle so is often a win for that principle (the split is 5% New Code, 25% Modifying Existing Code, 70% Understanding Code from `here <https://web.archive.org/web/20060213015737/http://blogs.msdn.com/peterhal/archive/2006/01/04/509302.aspx>`__).

 Turtles all the way down
 ~~~~~~~~~~~~~~~~~~~~~~~~

 "Turtles all the way down" only makes sense in the context of a directional layout, such as inheritance or composition.
-Stroscot has :ref:`no inheritance`, so it must be composition.
-But an infinite object tree would require infinite space - there has to be a trick, e.g. that the objects at some point repeat in a cycle.
-This trick is itself a useful programming tool, much more useful than the idea that all objects "look the same".
+Stroscot has :ref:`no inheritance <no inheritance>`, so it must be composition.
+But an infinite object tree would require infinite space - there has to be a trick to allow compressing it, e.g. that the objects at some point refer back to themselves.
+This pointer trick is the principle, much more useful than the idea that all objects "look the same", and is covered by the productivity principle.

 The Vasa
 ~~~~~~~~

-Bjarne Stroustrup seems fond of the phrase "Remember the Vasa" to warn against large last-minute changes.
-According to `Wikipedia <https://en.wikipedia.org/wiki/Vasa_(ship)>`, the Vasa was a ship that sunk because the center of gravity was too high.
+Bjarne Stroustrup `seems fond <https://www.stroustrup.com/P0977-remember-the-vasa.pdf>`__ of the phrase "Remember the Vasa" to warn against large last-minute changes.
+According to `Wikipedia <https://en.wikipedia.org/wiki/Vasa_(ship)>`__, the Vasa was a ship that sunk because the center of gravity was too high.
 Despite rumors that it was redesigned, there is no evidence that any alterations were performed during construction.
 It appears to have been built exactly as its designer Henrik Hybertsson envisioned it.
-And the design was obviously incorrect - a survey of shipwrights at the inquest after the sinking said the ship "didn't have enough belly".
+And the design was obviously incorrect - a survey of shipwrights at the inquest after the sinking said the ship design "didn't have enough belly".
 So the only lesson I get is to learn from experienced designers to avoid making mistakes.
 But this is just T.S.
 Eliot's principle to steal from great poets.

 Goals
 =====